mvenzke-axway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apimanager.md

 All APIs (published and unpublished) are displayed in the API Catalog for the API administrator.

 **2. Published** - When an API is ready to be consumed by other organizations, it is published in the API Catalog by the API owner.
 The API administrator must then approve the API as the final step to publish to other organizations in the API Catalog.
-When the API is published, the API administrator can authorize other organizations to access the API.
-This displays the API in API Manager and API Portal to API consumers who are members of the authorized organization.
+After the API is published, the API administrator can authorize other organizations to access the API.
+Once authorized, the API is displayed in API Manager and API Portal to API consumers who are members of the organization.

 When an API is published, only the API administrator can make changes.
 The published API can only be deprecated or unpublished, and cannot be deleted.
 Unpublishing an API stops client applications in other organizations using the API.
 A published API cannot be edited, and must first be unpublished.
 However, the API administrator can edit the API documentation of a published API.
 This allows changes in the API documentation without impacting the API availability.